Skip to main content

 is an array containing

-Value Type & Comparison ValueSelect data type (String, Number, or Boolean) and specify the value to compare against.
+Value Type & Comparison ValueSelect the data type (String, Number, or Boolean) and specify the value to compare against.
+AI-based operators do not require a value type — they evaluate natural-language intent statements.

 Choose Available Variables